krish-134/Music-Listening-Tracker/README.md

 *User Stories*
-- As a user, I want to be able to *add* an **artist/band**, the **amount of time** I listened to them, and the **songs** I listened to my listening history list
+- As a user, I want to be able to *add* an **artist/band**, the **amount of time** I listened to them, and the **songs** I heard to my listening history list
 - As a user, I want to be able to *view* the list of **artists/bands** on my listening history
 - As a user, I want to be able to *view* the number of **hours/minutes** that I have spent listening to a given **artist/band** or **song** from my listening history